genropy/genropy_saved/docs/genro/webpage_elements/form/form_widgets/radiobutton.rst

     **Common attributes**:

     * *hidden*: if True, allow to hide this widget.
 Default value is ``False``.
-      For more information, check the :ref:`hidden` documentation page
+      For more information, check the :ref:`hidden` page
     * *label*: Set the radiobutton label
     * *value*: specify the path of the widget's value.
-For more information, check the :ref:`datapath` documentation page
+For more information, check the :ref:`datapath` page
     * *visible*: if False, hide the widget (but keep a place in the :ref:`datastore` for it).
-      For more information, check the :ref:`visible` documentation page
+      For more information, check the :ref:`visible` page

 .. _radiobutton_examples: